 Small steps lead to bigger steps which allow us to feel successful.

 Once we feel successful at something we enjoy, we are more likely to do it again.
-And once we begin to do what we enjoy more often, we begin to feel like ourselves again.
+And once we begin to do what we enjoy more often, we start to feel like ourselves again.
 Or, we discover that maybe we have outgrown this hobby or craft, and we learn what it is we enjoy instead.

 Have you lost yourself since your child came out?
 What is one small step you can take to find your way back?